Collaborative Learning Opportunities

 Participation was geared towards states that are in the early stages of conducting analyses to size and stratify their opioid problem, assess the distribution and availability of MAT, and understand the size and characteristics of NAS and opioid-related maternity care in Medicaid.
-The Opioid Data Analytics Cohort consisted of facilitated state-to-state discussion opportunities of regular frequency to share progress, challenges, analytical findings, and results based on the analytics produced by participating states.

 Data Dashboards Flash Track

-The Opioid Data Dashboards Flash Track, which ran from June 2018-October 2018, is geared towards states interested in participating in a mini-course with the end goal of producing a data dashboard, a plan for a dashboard, a prototype, or a mock-up for a section of a dashboard on SUD/opioids in their Medicaid program.
+The Opioid Data Dashboards Flash Track, which ran from June 2018-MArch 2019, was geared towards states interested in participating in a mini-course with the end goal of producing a data dashboard, a plan for a dashboard, a prototype, or a mock-up for a section of a dashboard on SUD/opioids in their Medicaid program.
 Medicaid IAP supported states in their efforts to develop a dashboard, but is not able to develop dashboards on behalf of states.
 The Opioid Data Dashboards Flash Track addressed questions around how to construct and use a data dashboard; provided ongoing technical support and facilitated state-to-state discussions to share progress/challenges; and shared examples of data dashboards produced by other states.